Jarvis-Consulting-Group/jarvis_data_eng-rashidamakati/linux_sql/README.md

 ***
 ## Introduction
 ***
 The Linux Monitoring agent is a tool which allows the user to monitor resource utilization on the linux servers.
-This tool track records of server utilization every minute and provide real time resource usage to the users which is then stored in the RDBMS.
+This tool track records of server utilization every minute and provide real time resource usage to the users which is then stored in the PSQL DB.

 The stored data can be used to generate reports to analyse the resource usage along with the hardware specifics of every node in the cluster.